ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 the request message is under the control of the client, other information that is more difficult to control can still be used to identify the client.

-For example, the source IP address of the underlying connection reveals information that the client has only limited control over.
+For example, the source IP address of the underlying connection reveals identifying information that the client has only limited control over.
 While client-configured HTTP proxies can provide a degree of protection against IP address tracking, they present an unfortunate tradeoff: if they are used without TLS, the contents of communication are revealed to the proxy; if they are used with TLS, a